steph-koopmanschap/jasma/docs/DIRECTORY_STRUCTURE_DOCS.md

 this directory contains app segment files

 ### /frontend/pages
-contains complete Application pages files
+Contains complete Application pages files

 ### /frontend/shared
-contains reused module sand non-business specific files => ```Isolated modules, components and abstractions that are detached from the specifics of the project or business. ```
+Contains react components, utilities, and other code that can be shared troughout the app.

 ### /frontend/widgets
-contains Independent and self-contained blocks for pages
+Contains Independent and self-contained blocks (React components) for pages.

 ### /frontend/features
 Processing of user scenarios => ```Actions that a user can make in the application to interact with the business entities to achieve a valuable outcome.```

 ### /frontend/entities
-contains : Business entities that domain logic operates
+Contains business entities that domain logic operates

 ### /frontend/public
-contains static assets to be served
+Contains static assets to be served

 ### /backend

 The backend server.
 (Django)

+### /backend/django_server

+Config files for the django server.

+### /backend/api

+All the files for JASMA main API server.

+### /backend/api/constants

+Constants for the backend.

+### /backend/api/management/commands

+Custom commands to use with the Django server.

+### /backend/api/migrations

+Changes applied to the PostGreSQL database.
+The Postgres tables are defined in the models folder.

+### /backend/api/tests

+Tests for the Django API server.

+### /backend/api/urls

+The routes or URLS of the API endpoints are defined here.
+(Might be changed in the future to urls.py)

+### /backend/api/views

+All the view functions.
+The actual logic and proccesing of the API endpoints are defined here.

+### /backend/media

+All the user uploaded media files are stored here.
+Including images, videos, audios, and profile avatar pics.

 ### /docs